cnbbooks/lfe-manual/src/part1/intro/hw/repl.md

 ;; ok
 ```

-When we execute our `hello-world` function, it prints our message to `standar-output` and then let's us know everything really quite fine.
+When we execute our `hello-world` function, it prints our message to `standard-output` and then lets us know everything really quite fine with a friendly `ok`.
 LFE displays `ok` as output for functions that do not return a value.

 Now let's address the other point: running a Hello-World programming from outside LFE.

-Hit `<CTRL-G><CTRL-C>` to exit the REPL and get back to your terminal.
+Hit `<CTRL-G><Q>` to exit the REPL and get back to your terminal.